 7 Tokyo Cafes and Roasteries with Killer Coffee

 Here are some of our favorite roasteries and coffee shops in Tokyo!

 - Sarutahiko Coffee Flagship Store, Ebisu

 - Kabuki Kissaten, Asakusa

-With the science of a perfect brew down to a fine art, Blue Bottle Coffee has been making waves in recent years with their quality hand dripped coffee.
-Originally a California coffee roastery, it has since expanded across the globe and focuses on single origin sustainable coffee.
+With the science of a perfect brew down to a fine art, Blue Bottle Coffee has been making waves in recent years with their hand-dripped coffee.
+Originally a California coffee roastery, it has since expanded across the globe and focuses on single-origin sustainable coffee.

 Ebisu is home to the flagship store for specialty coffee maker, Sarutahiko.
-With an aim to bring a smile to your cafe with each cup, Surutakiho’s coffee is delicious and its staff are extremely friendly.
-They sell carefully-selected single origin beans and special blends, iced and hot, as well as a delicious brew of espresso.
-While it may not be coffee, the intense green matcha lattes are also worth a try if you're a fan of green tea.
-Their lattes are lovely but be warned, they are large, and Sarutahiko's drip coffee serves are pretty generous too.
+With an aim to bring a smile to your cafe with each cup, Surutakiho’s coffee is delicious and the staff are extremely friendly.
+They sell carefully-selected single-origin beans and special blends, iced and hot, as well as a delicious brew of espresso.
+Their lattes are lovely, but be warned, they are large, and Sarutahiko's drip coffee serves are pretty generous too.
+Also, while it may not be coffee, the intense green matcha lattes are also worth a try if you're a fan of green tea.

 Located on the first floor of the stunning METoA building in Ginza, the METoA Cafe & Kitchen is an Australian-inspired Tokyo cafe that makes a truly awesome cup of coffee.
 It is the resident cafe and restaurant of Mitsubishi Electric’s interactive technology showrooms, which occupy the two floors above.